hwhsiu/hwhsiu.github.io/_pages/about.md

 For more info
 ------
-More info about Publications can be found in [Publications](https://hwhsiu.github.io/publications/), and you can always find our group members in [Members](https://hwhsiu.github.io/members/).
+More info about Publications can be found in [Publications](https://hwhsiu.github.io/publications/), and you can always find our group members in [Lab group](https://hwhsiu.github.io/lab group/).
 Always feel free to contact: hwhsiu@ntu.edu.tw; +886-2-3366-4278.